duo-labs/markdown-to-confluence/README.md

 # To Debug from VSCode
 - obtain the CONFLUENCE_API_KEY from 1password
-- export the key to a local environment variable: `export CONFLUENCE_API_KEY your-value-from-1password`
+- export the key to a local environment variable: `export CONFLUENCE_API_KEY=your-value-from-1password`
+- - be aware of this bug: you may need to paste it in if it doesn't work https://github.com/microsoft/vscode/issues/77050
 - clone your wiki locally, and add the path in `launch.json`
 - hit play or f5 to run and debug.